Subpart 19.8 - Contracting with the Small Business Administration (The 8(a) Program)

 19.811-1 Sole source.

-- (b) The agency shall prepare the contract that the SBA will award to the 8(a) contractor in accordance with agency procedures, as if the agency were awarding the contract directly to the 8(a) contractor, except for the following:
+(b) The contracting officer shall prepare the contract that the SBA will award to the 8(a) participant in accordance with agency procedures, as if awarding the contract directly to the 8(a) participant, except for the following:

 19.811-3 Contract clauses.